Food Safety Culture Excellence

 The unprecedented circumstances caused by the pandemic are presenting new risks and challenges.
 Food production, distribution and retail services are facing radical shifts in demand that are placing them under significant strain, while they operate in more restrictive working environments and potential labour shortages.
 These operational challenges can lead to increased compliance risks across many areas of operations including health & safety, environment, and food safety.

 Company culture is complicated, but measuring it and understanding it doesn't have to be.
-BRCGS has partnered with TSI, Taylor Shannon International (TSI), an industry leader in the field of food safety, management, education and organisational culture, to develop BRCGS Food Safety Culture Excellence (FSCE).
+BRCGS has partnered with Taylor Shannon International (TSI), an industry leader in the field of food safety, management, education and organisational culture, to develop BRCGS Food Safety Culture Excellence (FSCE).
 It is an assessment tool that enables you to capture cultural data and use it to improve.
-The module is available in 51 languages and applicable to any business, not just BRCGS certified sites.
+The assessment is available in 51 languages and applicable to any business, not just BRCGS certified sites.